 This week's list of soul-stirring inspiration to read, listen to, watch and do is about "how to say no more often" - enjoy!

-- Read this: Using the 5/25 Rule to Learn to Say “No” by James Altucher and No “yes.”
+Using the 5/25 Rule to Learn to Say “No” by James Altucher and No “yes.”
 Either “HELL YEAH!” or “no.” by Derek Sivers.
 Indispensable life advice I wish I've had 10 years earlier.
 Or even better yet, go get Derek's book "Anything You Want".
 It's very thin, which means you can read it in less than 2 hours, and is FULL of wisdom, you wish someone would have told you before!

 When was the last time you said no and why?
 Or was there a situation, you wish you had said no to but didn't?
 Comment below, let me know.
 I'd love to hear your story.